Legislative Districts:

 Gross rent includes average monthly cost of utilities (i.e., electricity, natural gas, water, sewer, and heating fuels).

 Extremely low-income (ELI) is defined as those with incomes at or below the federal poverty level or 30% AMI, whichever is greater.
+Affordability is based on the common standard that households should not spend more than 30% of their income on housing.
 Rental units are both "affordable and available" to ELI renters if the gross rent meets the 30% affordability threshold and they are either available for rent or occupied by ELI renters.

 Data Sources

-- Ohio Department of Education (public data request)
+- Ohio Department of Education and Workforce (public data request)

-- Supreme Court of Ohio Case Management System
+- Supreme Court of Ohio, State of Ohio Court Statistics

 - U.S. Department of Commerce, Bureau of the Census, American Community Survey